fujii/fujii.github.io/_posts/2019-07-12-windows-http-sys-port-80.md

 ---
 layout: post
-title: "Port 80 is being listen by SYSTEM (PID 4) on Windows"
+title: "Port 80 is being listened by SYSTEM (PID 4) on Windows"
 description: ""
 tags:
 ---